substrate-asia/hackathon-2021-spring/teams/10-Magical-Cultivators/docs/project.md

 ### Since Hackathon

-This is a brand new project for this hackation season, we have done all these jobs part-time since March 1.
+This is a brand new project for this hackation season, we have done all these jobs part-time since March.

 ## Project Vision